logo

 At the airport, there are special areas for the animals to relieve themselves, and if you need help getting there, just ask the airline.
 During the flight, it's your responsibility to take care of your furry friend—make sure they have food, care, and someone to look after them.

 Although airlines allow dogs in the aircraft cabin, some passengers may not feel comfortable being seated next to a dog.
 Fortunately, airlines always have solutions for such passengers, particularly those suffering from allergies.
-As Dr. John Gottman, a renowned marriage researcher, states, "Understanding and accommodating each other's needs is crucial in shared spaces."
+As Dr. Pepper Schwartz, a sociologist and relationship expert, states, "Navigating shared spaces requires empathy and understanding of each other's needs."

 If you approach a flight attendant, they will do their best to seat you as far away from the canine as possible or place you on the next available flight.
 Chances are slim for a first-class upgrade since those seats are usually occupied by paying customers and MVPs.